 Mr. Bartlett has served as a Director since 2017 including as a Director of WillScot Mobile Mini since the completion of the WillScot Mobile Mini merger.
 Mr. Bartlett spent his entire career with Ernst & Young LLP, serving in various executive roles before retiring as partner in 2012.
-He serves as a director and member of the Audit Committee at FTI Consulting, Inc., and director and Chair of the Audit Committee at each of Zurn Water Solutions and T. Rowe Price Group, Inc. Mr. Bartlett is a graduate of West Virginia University and a Certified Public Accountant.
+He serves as Lead Independent Director of Zurn Elkay Water Solutions Corp., as a director and member of the Audit Committee at FTI Consulting, Inc., and director and Chair of the Audit Committee and member of the Executive Compensation and Management Development Committee of T. Rowe Price Group, Inc. Mr. Bartlett is a graduate of West Virginia University and a Certified Public Accountant.